Right Column

 (6) shall inform the cited person that, if he or she desires a hearing to contest the finding of a violation, the hearing shall be requested by written notice to the Board within 30 calendar days from service of the citation,

-(7) shall inform the licensed person that failure to pay the fine within 30 days of the date of assessment, unless the citation is being appealed, may result in disciplinary action being taken by the Board.
+(7) shall inform the cited person that failure to pay the fine within 30 calendar days of the date of service, unless the citation is being appealed, may result in disciplinary action being taken by the Board.

 (d) If a citation is not contested and the fine is not paid, the full amount of the assessed fine shall be added to the fee for renewal of the license.
 A license shall not be renewed without payment of the renewal fee and fine.